IVSoftware/TestinMAUIPageNavigationPerf/README.md

-With a reliable means of reproducing the bug, my hope was to eradicate it with as little change to the architecture as possible.
-However, in order to make it pass constrained randomized testing, I had to make some non-trivial changes which are offered as suggestions.

-These changes were tested in a loop that repeatedly selects a random `ItemViewModel` from `Items` and uses it to invoke `SelectItem`, and this was run for >100 iterations.
+The SELF_TEST provides a reliable means of reproducing the bug, and testing changes against it.
+I was hoping to improve things with as little change to the architecture as possible.
+However, in order to make it pass constrained randomized testing, I had to make some non-trivial changes.
+If you like, you can experiment with these and see whether it moves things forward on your end.
+It's working pretty well here; I've run it for  >100 iterations on Windows Machine where the loop repeatedly selects a random `ItemViewModel` from `Items` and uses it to invoke `SelectItem`.
 ___

 #### Changes